Mushrooms Wild Edible Food

 Remember, false morels will not be hollow.
 The centers will be either whole or filled with a cotton like substance.
 If the mushrooms are not hollow like a straw then discard them!

 The second edible mushroom we will introduce is the group called shaggy manes.
 The Shaggy Mane mushroom is a very common and readily identifiable mushroom.
 The first thing to look for in identifying a shaggy mane mushroom is the bullet like shape of its top(cap).
 Secondly this cap will always be covered with very thin, fragile scales that will undoubtably begin to flake off when handled.

 The cap also melts into an black goo starting at the outer edge of the cap.
-Now this species starts out small and is edible then but NEVER eat a small one as there or poisonous species that look similiar but do not get nearly as large.
-By avoiding shaggy mane mushrooms less than 4 inches tall you effectively are ruling them out as a possibility you have collected the wrong species.
+Now this species starts out small and is edible then but NEVER eat a small one as there are poisonous species that look similiar but do not get nearly as large.
+By avoiding shaggy mane mushrooms less than 4 inches tall you effectively are ruling out as a possibility you have collected the wrong species.

 Also you need to look at the underside of the mushrooms cap and be sure that it has gill structure.
 The gills will be tightly packed so look closely.
 If gills are present you are good to go.
 If not discard the mushroom.

 The gills beneath the cap start white, then pink, then turn black and secrete a black liquid.
 Best eaten before they turn black.
 The cap will begin to liquify as it gets older and is still edible at this point but is not very tasty.
 Remember there are look alikes that do not have the long tall stalks of the edible shaggy manes.

 A British species called Magpie Fungus can be confused with shaggy manes so take it upon yourself to learn its identification or avoid eating shaggy manes in Britain.